daviddicken/data-structures-and-algorithms/README.md

 Insert takes in a value and creates a new node.
 It then points the new nodes next to the head and the heads last to the new node.
 After that the new node is named the head of the list.

 ## InsertTail
-Insert tail p;aces a new node at the end of the list by taking in a value and creating a new node to hold that value.
+Insert tail places a new node at the end of the list by taking in a value and creating a new node to hold that value.
 It then points the new nodes last to the tail and the tails next to the new node.
 Finally it renames the new node the tail of the list.

 ## toString
 The toString method stepes through the list and creates a human readable string representing the values found in the list.